elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 1. n-gram index of all three character sequences in the string values
 2. binary doc value store of the original values

 Wildcard fields require more disk space for the additional n-gram index.
-This disk cost is only recovered if the full doc values that are also stored compress better than the compression of the keyword fields for the doc values.
+This disk cost is only recovered if the full doc values are also stored compress better than the compression of the keyword fields for the doc values.
 Keyword values are compressed based on common-prefixes in the values, but wildcard values use LZ4 based on blocks of 32 values.
 These two compression approaches vary depending on size, duplicate values, the cardinality of the data, and so on.

 ### Storage and Indexing Costs